leolanavo/yager-contracts/README.md

 This is the Yager Contracts' API, a platform for organizing and monitoring contracts.

-This is a GraphQL API built with Node and TypeScript using polygloth persistence.
+This is a GraphQL API built with Node and TypeScript using polyglot persistence.
 For this persistence we are using TypeORM with postgres for relational data, mongoose with mongoDB for non-relational data and neo4j for graph data.